 Careful clinical examination of the foot and ankle in a case of Achilles Tendonitis can lead to some of these findings

-- Pain in the middle of the tendon point towards noninsertional tendonitis.
+Pain in the middle of the tendon point towards no insertional tendonitis.

-- Pain at the back of your heel at the lower part of the tendon is common in insertional tendonitis
+Pain at the back of your heel at the lower part of the tendon is common in insertion tendonitis